Matthew Allard Robert Vaughn (born 7 March 1971 in London) is a British film director, producer and screenwriter.

 - X-Men: First Class (2011)

-- What Could Have Been: He was set to direct X-Men: The Last Stand but dropped out.
-Once again he didn't direct another X-Men installment, Days of Future Past, because he wanted to work on Kingsman: The Secret Service, so the reins were given back to Bryan Singer, the director of the first two films of the X-Men Film Series, X-Men and X2: X-Men United, although Vaughn still gets credited for providing the basic story outline.
+- He was set to direct X-Men: The Last Stand, but dropped out.
+He also decided not to direct another X-Men installment, X-Men: Days of Future Past, because he wanted to work on Kingsman: The Secret Service, so the reins were given back to Bryan Singer, the director of the first two films of the X-Men Film Series, X-Men and X2: X-Men United, although Vaughn still gets credited for providing the basic story outline.

 - Vaughn was attached to direct Thor.
 His vision of the film would have been "Gladiator with Norse Mythology''" and stuck closely to the comics.
 However, the script was altered at the behest of Marvel to make it less costly and expensive, with the budget being reduced from $300 million to a more manageable $150 million.
 Eventually, he dropped out of the project and Kenneth Branagh replaced him.